Michael B.

 Sonia I.

-Sonia joins our team with over 25 years of experience in the hazardous materials industry and is an exceptional trainer and consultant on a wide range of hazardous materials transportation and compliance issues.
-During her career she has been involved in the development and implementation of extensive training and software programs related to the safe and legal transportation of hazardous materials.
-Sonia is a highly accomplished business and technical professional instrumental in domestic and international transportation solutions for shippers, freight forwarders and carriers.
+Sonia brings over 30 years of expertise in the hazardous materials industry, making her an exceptional trainer and consultant across a broad spectrum of hazardous materials transportation and compliance matters.
+Throughout her career, she has actively contributed to the development and implementation of extensive training programs and software solutions related to the safe and legal transportation of hazardous materials.
+Sonia’s proficiency extends to both domestic and international transportation solutions for shippers, freight forwarders, and carriers.

 John F.